 The local newspaper, “The News Journal,” informs readers of the number of days left in the year and quotes a notable person on a daily basis.
 I usually start my day reviewing these tidbits of information.
 Somehow, the number of days to the year’s end surprises me.
 Although I should know without checking, since I always look the day before.
 The quotes vary from familiar and meaningful to humorous and ridiculous.

 On a recent Wednesday, when there were 247 days left in the year, the quote was by Edward Dahlberg.
-Initially I was amused and thought he made sense, then perplexed but eventually annoyed.
+Initially I was amused and thought he made sense, then I was perplexed but eventually annoyed.

 Since I am not getting any younger and easily confused, I gave it more thought and made a list of the possibilities.